-The Kinghorn Centre for Clinical Genomics (KCCG) comprises six program teams that work closely together to tackle major challenges that will advance the translation of genomic information to improve health.
+The Kinghorn Centre for Clinical Genomics (KCCG) teams work closely together to tackle major challenges that will advance the translation of genomic information to improve health.

-Our research scope is divided into six key programs:
+Our research scope is divided into key programs:

 - Translational Genome Informatics:

 Expanding the clinical utility of whole-genome sequencing by developing algorithms to annotate pathogenic loci in noncoding regions of the genome, applied to a range of rare monogenic disorders of substantial unmet need.